TheZiShen/deeplearning_finalwork/README.md

 ## Data

 This work supports `tf.data.TFRecordDataset` as the data feed.
-I provide the following data as training examples:
+Original author provide the following data as training examples:

-* Cifar-10
+* Cifar-10 (if you need, you can refer to original author at the very bottom)

 If one needs to run experiments on other datasets, please refer to [`util/data/make_data.py`](./util/data/make_data.py) to build TFRecords.